-SPOTT is an online platform promoting transparency and accountability to drive implementation of environmental and social best practice for the sustainable production and trade of global commodities.
+SPOTT – Sustainability Policy Transparency Toolkit – is an online platform promoting transparency and accountability to drive implementation of environmental and social best practice for the sustainable production and trade of global commodities.

-SPOTT assessments score 50 of the largest palm oil producers and traders on the public availability of corporate information relating to environmental, social and governance (ESG) issues against recently revised indicators.
+SPOTT assessments score commodity producing and trading companies on the public availability of corporate information relating to environmental, social and governance (ESG) issues against recently revised indicators.

 SPOTT is developed by the Zoological Society of London (ZSL).